thunlp/OpenPrompt/README.md

 #### Step 4: Define a Verbalizer

-A `Verbalizer` is another important (but not neccessary) in prompt-learning,which projects the original labels (we have defined them as `classes`, remember?) to a set of label words.
+A `Verbalizer` is another important (but not necessary) in prompt-learning,which projects the original labels (we have defined them as `classes`, remember?) to a set of label words.
 Here is an example that we project the `negative` class to the word bad, and project the `positive` class to the words good, wonderful, great.

 ```python
 from openprompt.prompts import ManualVerbalizer